cilium/cilium.io/src/posts/2026-08-09-cilium-network-policy-has-no-first-class-canary/index.md

 can return explicit responses such as HTTP 403 or DNS REFUSED.
 The quiet case is the L3/L4 default, which is also the most commonly deployed.

 Blast radius is decided by a selector rather than a percentage.
-In a namespaced `CiliumNetworkPolicy`, `endpointSelector: {}` selects all endpoints in that namespace.
-In a `CiliumClusterwideNetworkPolicy`, an empty selector can have cluster-wide scope.
+A `CiliumNetworkPolicy` is namespaced, so `endpointSelector: {}` covers every endpoint in its namespace.
+A `CiliumClusterwideNetworkPolicy` is cluster-scoped, so an equally broad selector reaches endpoints across namespaces.
 Neither is a gradual anything.

 ## Cilium already ships something close to the missing primitive